intel/intel-extension-for-tensorflow/docs/guide/launch.md

 ### NUMA Control

-These knobs are used to set the NUMA policy to better utilize your harware resource.
+These knobs are used to set the NUMA policy to better utilize your hardware resource.

 | Knob | Type | Default Value | Description |